DesobedienteTecnologico/rpi_disable_wifi_and_bt_by_hardware/README.md

 As a note: If a new kernel is compiled without the WiFi or Bluetooth modules, as well as disabling certain components, it is not necessary to use any of the commands shown above.

 ---

+If you like it you can support me: <a href="http://btcpay.desobedientetecnologico.com/">On-Chain ⛓️ or ⚡️ Lightning network </a>

 ###### License: **CC BY 4.0**